 The film is created and narrated by long time SDPCA member Ron Ranson who worked as a teacher in Nepal as a member of Group 4 – 1964-66.

-Watch the film in your own home during the week of January 17-24 (link will be sent to you) and join us for the Talk Back with Ron and Nicola Ranson plus other members of the film’s creative team (some joining us from Nepal) on Monday, January 24 at 7pm on Zoom.
+Watch the film in your own home before May 23 (link to view film is in the E-vite) and join us for the Talk Back with Ron and Nicola Ranson plus other members of the film’s creative team (some joining us from Nepal) on Zoom.